 - 7.47.
 Settlement boundaries are a well-used planning tool that helps define those built-up areas where further infill development will in principle be acceptable, subject to site specific considerations which would include aspects such as environmental constraints, safe access and impact on local character. - 7.48.
 The 2003 Local Plan drew settlement boundaries around Kingston, Wonston (and Pleck), and Pidney and Partway (combined), and did not propose such boundaries for Woodrow, Droop or Park Gate.
 These settlement boundaries have been considered in preparing this Neighbourhood Plan, and as a result some changes are proposed.
 The main change is in the separation of Pidney and Partway, through the exclusion of the mainly open areas around Alec's Field and the Antelope Pub.
-Other minor changes to the settlement boundary are also proposed to ensure the line more clearly follows the field boundaries as they now exist, without giving rise to additional infill opportunities which would be better dealt with as site-specific allocations.
+Other minor changes to the settlement boundaries as they now exist, without giving rise to additional infill opportunities which would be better dealt with as site-specific allocations.
 As previously, no settlement boundaries are proposed for the smaller hamlets where infill development would not be appropriate due to their character and more outlying nature. - 7.49.
 The importance of the gaps that separate the hamlets has long been recognised in planning policy.
 The previous 2003 Local Plan policy HB1 prohibited "any development which would lead to the coalescence of the separate hamlets of Hazelbury Bryan" but did not physically define such areas.
 New buildings, some structures (such as containers and large utilities equipment) and some land uses (such as temporary parking and storage) can all reduce the sense of openness and separation provided by the countryside between the hamlets, to the detriment of the local character. - 7.50.
-Figure 9 shows the settlement boundaries as revised (with no settlement boundaries defined for Woodrow, Droop or Park Gate due to their comparatively small and scattered and outlying nature).
+Figure 9 shows the settlement boundaries as revised (with no settlement boundaries defined for Woodrow, Droop or Park Gate due to their comparatively small and scattered and outlying nature where infill development would not be appropriate).
 It also defines the areas in which development will not be permitted that would diminish the function of the gaps between the settlements.
-These have been tightly drawn where the gaps are relatively short, but do not extend the full length of the physical gaps where there is a greater degree of separation, in order to provide some flexibility and focus protection on the areas that contribute most to the sense of physical separation. - 7.51.
-The settlement boundaries have not been amended to accommodate the greenfield site-specific allocations, as the exact settlement boundary is better established once the developments are built-out (and can be done at the next review of this Plan or through the Local Plan Review).
+These have been tightly drawn where the gaps are relatively short, but do not extend the full length of the physical gaps where there is a greater degree of separation, in order to provide some flexibility and focus protection on the areas that contribute most to the sense of physical separation.